Root Causes

 Over the years, I’ve seen specialty functional tests—like comprehensive stool analysis, 4-point adrenal function testing, environmental toxin evaluations, and urinary and salivary hormone panels—provide much-needed insight into how these different areas are functioning

 These tests are less focused on identifying disease (though they often can) and more focused on identifying imbalances that can impact your health.
-Much like functional bloodwork analysis and expanded bloodwork panels can give you useful information about your health, specialty functional tests can as well!
+Much like expanded bloodwork panels with functional analysis can give you useful information about your health, specialty functional tests can as well!

 You Know Your Body Better Than Anyone Else!